Uranium mining: Mining techniques

 As with other types of hard rock mining there are several methods of extraction.
-In 2016, the percentage of the mined uranium produced by each mining method was: in-situ leach (49.7 percent), underground mining (30.8 percent), open pit (12.9 percent), heap leaching (0.4 percent), co-product/by-product (6.1%).
-The remaining 0.1% was derived as miscellaneous recovery.
+In 2022, the percentage of the mined uranium produced by each mining method was: in-situ leach (59.8 percent), underground mining (18.0 percent), open pit (15.9 percent), heap leaching (0.0 percent, since around 2018), co-product/by-product (6.1%).
+Since 2015, the in-situ leaching has been producing increasing shares of the uranium production worldwide, as it presents itself as a lower-cost alternative, especially in Kazakhstan reaching its peak in 2021.
+Changes in distribution of production methods can also be explained by the closing or re-opening of previously idle mines, for example the revival of the McArthur River mine in Canada, which uses underground mining, or the closure of the Ranger mine in Australia, and Akouta mine in Niger, which significantly reduced the proportion of open pit mining.